mongodb/docs-realm/examples/ios/README.md

 The Realm Examples project contains the Swift and iOS code examples for Realm and their unit tests.

+The backend that this app actually hits is located in the [example-testers Realm app of the Realm Example Testers Atlas project of the Bushicorp Atlas organization](https://realm.mongodb.com/groups/5f60207f14dfb25d23101102/apps/5f6020d292050452b72032e2/dashboard).

 ## Get Started

 ### Install Dependencies